enryleinhard/twrk/README.md

 <img src="./assets/screenshot-2.png" width="500" alt="screenshot"/></br>
 <img src="./assets/screenshot-3.png" width="500" alt="screenshot"/></br>

-To discover other users’ project, we provide a feed page where our user can browse through others’ work and find project inspirations.
+To discover other users’ projects, we provide an explore page where users can join, browse through others’ work or, find project inspirations.
+The explore page were made based on recommendation and user’s preference, enable user to receive their desired projects.

 ## 3. Built-in Task Oriented Feature

 <img src="./assets/screenshot-4.png" width="500" alt="screenshot"/></br>

 Our website also provide a task-helper feature which is a to-do list where group members can use when doing the project.
-Upon completion of each task, members can utilize this feature to help them achieve progress on their work.
+Upon completion of each task, members can utilize this feature to help them achieve their work.

 ## Tech used (as many as required)
 1. JavaScript